voyd-lang/voyd/spec/surface.md

 // Or
 multiply(1 by: 2)

 // Or with UFCS.
-NOTE: Will not work if first argument is labeled 1.multiply(by: 2)
+NOTE: Will not work if first argument is named 1.multiply(by: 2)
 ```